bensnell/ofxRTLS/README.md

 #### Tracking System-Specific Dependencies

 - Motive (Optitrack)
-    - Using Motive requires the addon [ofxMotive](https://github.com/local-projects/ofxMotive).
+    - Using Motive requires the addon [ofxMotive](https://github.com/local-projects/ofxMotive/tree/version/2.2.0) (branch: `version/2.2.0`).
 See its repo for any additional dependencies that are not listed here.
     - [Motive](https://www.optitrack.com/downloads/motive.html) must be installed on the system you are working on and a valid license key generated and stored on your computer.
 If not, ofxRTLS will not compile and/or Motive will not connect to the Motive API.
 - OpenVR (e.g. HTC Vive, etc.)
     - Using OpenVR requires the addon [ofxOpenVRTracker](https://github.com/local-projects/ofxOpenVRTracker).
 See its repo for any additional dependencies that are not listed here.